harshnamdev98/Hand-Gesture-Scrolling/README.md

 - import time

  ## How to run it?
 - run it in python
+- command : python hand-gesture.py  (For hand recognition)
 - press `'b'` to capture the background model (Remember to move your hand out of the blue rectangle)
 - press `'r'` to reset the backgroud model
 - press `'ESC'` to exit
+- command : python hand_voice.py    (For hand + speech recognition)

 ## Process
 #### Capture original image